-Wondering which TEFL course you should take?
+Wondering which TEFL course should I take?
 There are a lot of TEFL courses out there and choosing one can be rather stressful as there are sooo many options.
 TEFL, TESOL, and CELTA courses provide language teaching qualifications to those who want to teach English abroad.

 Before we get into the TEFL course selection...